plone/documentation/adapt-and-extend/theming/resources.rst

 - depends: the bundle depends on another bundle

-- compile: the bundle has less/requirejs
+- compile: the bundle has less/requirejs and needs to be compiled

-- jscompilation: url where the minimized/compiled js version will be
+- jscompilation: URL where the minimized/compiled JavaScript version will be

-- csscompilation: url where the minimized/compiled css version will be
+- csscompilation: URL where the minimized/compiled CSS version will be

-- last_compilation: date of the compilation that is shipped on the compiled url
+- last_compilation: date of the compilation that is shipped on the compiled URL

 - resources: list of resources that are going to be loaded